lawcentriole

 The position of the law is clear.
 The Supreme Court in Anyah v.
 Imo Concorde Hotels held that “in addition to pleading and establishing the particulars of negligence relied on, (the victim) must also state and establish the duty of care owed to him by the defendant.

-To establish a medical negligence claim, the victim typically needs to demonstrate that a duty of care existed, that the duty was breached, that the breach caused harm, and that damages resulted from the negligence.
+To establish a medical negligence claim, the victim typically needs to demonstrate that a duty of care existed.
+Further, there is the need to prove that the duty was breached, that the breach caused harm, and that damages resulted from the negligence.

 Conclusion

-Medical negligence cases can be complex and often require expert testimony to establish the standard of care and demonstrate how it was breached in a particular situation.
+Medical negligence cases can be complex.
+Often, expert testimony is required to establish the standard of care and to demonstrate how it was breached in a particular situation.
 Seeking legal advice will go a long way in helping the victim understand what remedies are available to them and how to get justice.

 Don’t forget to share this post using any of the buttons below.